Halt and Catch Fire (TV series): Music

+According to Freilich, AMC budgeted $40,000 per episode for music.
+The amount was often insufficient to license even one song, which necessitated the staff finding ways to cut costs in other departments of production to allow it to be redirected to music.

 The original score was composed by Austrian musician Paul Haslinger, formerly of German electronic music group Tangerine Dream from 1986 to 1990.
 He secured the position on the series through his connection to its music supervisor, his friend Thomas Golubić.
 Having previously recorded music during the 1980s, Haslinger was drawn to Halt and Catch Fire as a second chance to write for the decade.
 Rather than merely revive 1980s music, he instead wanted to draw from its moodiness, and to combine his favorite retro sounds with modern-day elements.
 Haslinger's score was electronic, making heavy use of synthesizers; he used his original equipment and samples as well as virtual instruments, creating a blend of "analog and digital sounds from that era and [his] own sound design".
 He eschewed explicit musical themes for each character to avoid sounding "hokey".
 Instead, he tried to write for the subtext or underlying tension of scenes.
 Starting with the third season, Haslinger strove to pare down his compositions, often starting with fifteen tracks of audio before scaling down to five.
 He also incorporated more influences from beyond the 1980s, such as the works of Giorgio Moroder.
 A compilation of tracks from the first three seasons was released on CD and vinyl through Lakeshore Records on September 16, 2016.
 A second volume followed on vinyl, CD, and digital services on April 5, 2019.